Meetecho guide for chairs

 2. Test your setup

-As an IETF Working Group chair, you can use the Meetecho Session Scheduler to set up a test session at your convenience.
 Any string can be used for the “SESSION” field. (e.g. asdf-test).
 Creating a session in Meetecho only sets up a Meetecho conference and does not automatically create an interim meeting.
-Not also that during the test session you will not see materials for other scheduled meetings, including sessions at IETF Meetings.
+During the test session you will not see materials for other scheduled meetings, including sessions at IETF Meetings.

 Recordings of test sessions created via the Meetecho scheduler are discarded.